Code-Institute-Submissions/STEPZ/README.md

 1. Shopper should be able to search by using the search bar.
 2. shpper should be able to  filter trainer by brand, colour and price of choice.

++ Purchasing and Checkout

+1. Shoppers should be to select product quantity when adding to adding to bag.
+2. Shoppers should be able to view content in bag, and the total cost of purchase.
+3. Shoppers should have the abilty to to remove items from bag.
+4. Shoppers should be able to update bag by reducing and increasing quantity of items in bag.
+5. Shoppers should be secure entring their payment details to purchase items.
+6. Shopper should be able to view order confirmamtion after checkout.
+7. Shopper should recieve order confirmation email.